 The ethylene is used only during the production of the random copolymers and then is fed to the balancing line between V 202 and R 202 after filteration in the cartridge filters F 203 A/S (25 microns).

-Its flowrate ,variable according to the random copolymers types – is adjusted by FRC 18004, which is set ratioed to the total flowrate of the propylene fed to the reaction (measured by FRC 1702).
+Its flowrate ,variable according to the random copolymers types – is adjusted by FIC 18004, which is set ratioed to the total flowrate of the propylene fed to the reaction (measured by FIC 1702).

-The concentration of the polymer in the reactor is maintained by the density controller DIC 1901 which regulates the propylene flowrate fed to the reactor by acting on the set of FRC 1702.
+The concentration of the polymer in the reactor is maintained by the density controller DIC 1901 which regulates the propylene flowrate fed to the reactor by acting on the set of FIC 1702.
 During the standard operation the polymer shall be about 50% by weight.

 The pressure in the reactor is kept constant by the PIC 1802.1 which is installed on the top of the surge drum V 202 which is connected to the reactor through a balancing line: it calls propylene vaporized in E 203.

-The flow rate discharge from the reactor is regulated by the level controller LRC 1801, installed on the same surge drum and controlling the bottom vee ball of the reactor (LV 1801).
+The flow rate discharge from the reactor is regulated by the level controller LIC 1801, installed on the same surge drum and controlling the bottom vee ball of the reactor (LV 1801).

 The polymerization heat is removed from demi-water circulating in the jacket, pumped by the pumps P 204 A/S and cooled into the heat exchanger E 202.
 The temperature is controlled on the bottom of the reactor by the TRC 1901 fixing the set of the TRC 2001 (D.M. water to the jacket) and regulating the distribution of the water between E 202 and its bypass.